G-invariant Spin Structures on Spheres: Main Result

 This is isomorphic to the complexification of $\tilde{\nu}_n^{\mathbb{R}}|_{\Sp(n) \cdot U(1)} \oplus \rho_2^{\mathbb{R}} \oplus 1$.
 Here $\rho_2^{\mathbb{R}}$ is a representation of $U(1)$ which factors through the quotient $\U(1)/\pm I$, so its overall representation of $\Sp(n) \cdot U(1)$ is given as the composition $\displaystyle \Sp(n) \cdot \U(1) \twoheadrightarrow \U(1)/\pm I \mathop{\to}^{\rho_2} \Gl(1,\mathbb{C})$.
 So this sum is isomorphic to the real isotropy representation.

 Plugging in the generator calculated above, one obtains:

 We note that this matrix contains $n+1$ generators of the fundamental group of $\SO(4n+3)$ on the diagonal, and can thus be expressed as the product of $n+1$ generators of the fundamental group $\mathbb{Z}/2$.
-This is equal to the parity of $n+1$, so the isotropy representation lifts for $n+1$ even. \end{proof} We summarise the information of the transitive actions on spheres in Table \ref{table:isotropy}.
+This is equal to the parity of $n+1$, so the isotropy representation lifts for $n+1$ even. \end{proof}